mims-harvard/tdc2website-flask/README.md

 C. Description of the hardware used for training the model.
 D. Link to paper to be included on the website
 E. Paper authors and developers of the model.
+F. The dictionary string output of running the TDC benchmark group evaluations.

 Please feel free to reach out with any questions.